sksiwal/docs/docs/sdks/python/installation.md

 ## Initialization

-Everything related to server settings should be done within the `Configuration` class by setting the required parameter (when initializing an object) like this:
+All server-related configurations are managed through the *Configuration* class during the initialization of an object.
+Use the following template:

 ```python
 configuration = Configuration(